Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 Hence, if \(D\) is odd and \(t_0\) is fixed by \eqref{sym_trig}, then \(t_1 = (-1)^m t_0\), while if \(t_1\) is fixed by \eqref{sym_trig}, then \(t_0 = (-1)^m t_1\).
 If, on the other hand, \(D\) is even, then \eqref{1eq2m} does not hold and the value of the unfixed symmetry is arbitrary.
 In general, though, for even \(D\), one typically chooses \(t_0, t_1\) equal if \(D \equiv 0 \Mod 8\) and opposite otherwise.

-The algorithm ``GenSyms" uses the foregoing considerations to determine \(t_0, t_1\).\footnote{In the program, ``GenSyms" is manifested as a function \mintinline{python}{gen_syms()}.
-In this paper, the convention is that inline code represents the Python function while double-quoted camel-script text represents the algorithm abstractly.} In particular, it takes the dimension \(D\), and optionally desired values for \(t_0, t_1\), as input and computes \(-\cos(m \pi/2)\) and \(-\sin(m \pi/2)\) to determine one of \(t_0, t_1\) by \eqref{sym_trig}.
-The program then computes the other of \(t_0, t_1\) via \eqref{1eq2m} if \(D\) is odd, by the inputted desired values if \(D\) is even and the desired values agree with the fixed one of \(t_0, t_1\), or via the aforementioned conventions if \(D\) is even but desired values are not inputted.
+The algorithm ``GenSyms'' (see Algorithm \ref{alg:gensyms}) uses the foregoing considerations to determine \(t_0, t_1\).\footnote{In the program, ``GenSyms'' is manifested as a function \mintinline{python}{gen_syms()}.
+In this paper, the convention is that inline code represents the Python function while double-quoted camel-script text represents the algorithm abstractly.} Optional desired values for \(t_0, t_1\) can be provided as input.
 If the desired values are impossible, an error is raised.
-Algorithm \ref{alg:gensyms} shows detailed pseudo-code for this procedure.
 Note that \(\textbf{int}(D \% 8 \ne 0)\) represents the boolean condition \(D \not\equiv 0 \Mod 8\) viewed as a numeric value 0 or 1, so that \((-1)^{\textbf{int}(D \% 8 \ne 0)}\) is short-hand for